DreamOfIce/HoYoRandom-php/README_en.md

 2. Add*nginx_app.conf*to the *server* section of *nginx.conf*

 ## CONFIGURE CDN
+Add the URL of CDN to the env *CDN_ADDR*(must start with *https://*) There are some free choices below:
 1. cloudflare CDN,need to add ustom rules.(Ordinary speed)
-2.Jsdelivr CDN,very fast.But there is a size limit of 20m, so the videos cannot be accelerated.
+2.Jsdelivr CDN.It's very fast.But there is a size limit of 20m, so the videos cannot be accelerated.

 ## TODO
 1. ~~Add CDN to the video~~(Completed!)